 Try something new

-While routines can be comforting, their resultant monotony can affect how we feel and make our mind feel quite unsettled.
+While routines can be comforting, their resultant monotony can affect how we feel and make our minds feel quite unsettled.
 Taking up a new activity or finding new ways to do our daily routines differently can be a pleasant surprise for your mind.

-Sign up for that dance class, try a new recipe, take up journaling, watch a foreign film or anything you’ve always wanted to do.
+Sign up for that dance class, try a new recipe, take up journaling, watch a foreign film or do anything you’ve always wanted to do.